 Ninety four percent of pancreatic cancer patients die within 5 years of diagnosis.
 This is largely because patients tend not to experience obvious symptoms until the tumour is well advanced and there are no current means of screening.
-It is now possible, via a blood test, to detect pancreatic cancer where no symptoms are present.
+Research suggests that pancreatic cancer might be detectable via a blood test where no symptoms are present.
 However, this test would only be cost effective if given to patients at an increased risk of having pancreatic cancer.

-In this project we will use historic GP and hospital data to find out if it’s possible to identify patients who are most likely to have early stage pancreatic cancer.
+In this project, funded by the Pancreatic Cancer Research Fund, we will use historic GP and hospital data to find out if it’s possible to identify patients who are most likely to have early stage pancreatic cancer.
 We will compare 3,115 people who were diagnosed with pancreatic cancer to a similar group of patients who were not.
 Using machine learning techniques, we will examine, for the first time, if there are combinations of particular health problems, illnesses, or symptoms experienced only by patients who are later diagnosed.
 Ultimately, improving the triage of these patients means that targeted diagnostic tests could lead to the pancreatic cancer being diagnosed earlier and treated more effectively.

 Dr Laura Woods